Wireless and budget-friendly

 The other issue is that the PS VR2 has no built-in audio, so you have to buy your own like the Pulse 3D wireless headset.
 The Quest 2's built-in audio isn't great, so we usually recommend buying compatible Quest 2 headphones, but you can do without and still have an immersive experience.

-The price of the PS VR2 hasn't been revealed just yet, but we expect it to cost at least $300 on its own.
 The Quest 2 starts at $399 — the same starting price as a PS5.
-While the starting prices are the same, the Quest 2 is its own self-contained console; the PS VR2 requires you to have a PS5.
-It's speculative for now, but it's entirely possible that overall cost of the PS VR2 will be doubled that of the Quest 2.
+The PS VR2, meanwhile, retails for $549.
+While the starting prices between the Quest 2 and PS5 are the same, the Quest 2 is its own self-contained console; the PS VR2 requires you to have a PS5.
+Even with the cheaper digital-only version of the PS5, the overall price comparison is more than double that of the Quest 2.

 Oculus Quest 2 vs PlayStation VR 2: The big names (and the big games)